For information regarding Conditional Acceptance, click here.

 Quarter Credits : 4

-Theory, evidence, and the systematic translation of nursing science into practice provide the basis for DNP practica experiences across the program of study.
+In this course students focus on the systematic translation of nursing science into practice, which provides the basis for the DNP project.
 Students investigate clinical problems and refine their clinical translational capabilities within the context of the broader health care system.
 Clinical learning is directed toward systematic application of knowledge and scientific discovery in resolving new or persistent problems affecting the safety and quality of patient care.
-Mentored clinical application of evidence-based knowledge and skills, as well as independent investigation and evaluation of outcomes, support knowledge acquisition, as well as integration of the DNP role into the complex circumstances of contemporary nursing practice.
-Leadership, consultation, advocacy, fiscal accountability and interdisciplinary collaboration serve as core competencies to effect organizational change.
+Mentored clinical application of evidence-based knowledge and skills, as well as independent investigation and evaluation of outcomes, supports knowledge acquisition and integration of the DNP role into the complex circumstances of contemporary nursing practice.
+Leadership, consultation, advocacy, fiscal accountability, and interdisciplinary collaboration serve as core competencies to effect organizational change.
+Requires 180 clinical hours with a minimum of 90 hours of direct care.
 A grade of B or better is necessary to successfully complete this course.
-A minimum of 30 clinical hours for each enrolled credit is required.

 Quarter Credits : 6

-Theory, evidence, and the systematic translation of nursing science into practice provide the basis for DNP practica experiences across the program of study.
+In this second field experience course, students continue to focus on the systematic translation of nursing science into practice to provide the basis for the DNP project.
 Students investigate clinical problems and refine their clinical translational capabilities within the context of the broader health care system.
 Clinical learning is directed toward systematic application of knowledge and scientific discovery in resolving new or persistent problems affecting the safety and quality of patient care.
-Mentored clinical application of evidence-based knowledge and skills, as well as independent investigation and evaluation of outcomes, support knowledge acquisition, as well as integration of the DNP role into the complex circumstances of contemporary nursing practice.
-Leadership, consultation, advocacy, fiscal accountability and interdisciplinary collaboration serve as core competencies to effect organizational change.
+Mentored clinical application of evidence-based knowledge and skills, as well as independent investigation and evaluation of outcomes, support knowledge acquisition and integration of the DNP role into the complex circumstances of contemporary nursing practice.
+Leadership, consultation, advocacy, fiscal accountability, and interdisciplinary collaboration serve as core competencies to effect organizational change.
+Requires 180 clinical hours with a minimum of 90 hours of direct care.
 A grade of B or better is necessary to successfully complete this course.
-A minimum of 30 clinical hours for each enrolled credit is required.

 Quarter Credits : 6

-Theory, evidence, and the systematic translation of nursing science into practice provide the basis for DNP practica experiences across the program of study.
-Students investigate clinical problems and refine their clinical translational capabilities within the context of the broader health care system.
+In this third field experience course, students continue to focus on the systematic translation of nursing science into practice, which provides the basis for the DNP project.
+Students investigate clinical problems and refine clinical translational capabilities within the context of the broader health care system.
 Clinical learning is directed toward systematic application of knowledge and scientific discovery in resolving new or persistent problems affecting the safety and quality of patient care.
-Mentored clinical application of evidence-based knowledge and skills, as well as independent investigation and evaluation of outcomes, support knowledge acquisition, as well as integration of the DNP role into the complex circumstances of contemporary nursing practice.
-Leadership, consultation, advocacy, fiscal accountability and interdisciplinary collaboration serve as core competencies to effect organizational change.
-A grade of B or better is necessary to successfully complete this course.
+Mentored clinical application of evidence-based knowledge and skills, as well as independent investigation and evaluation of outcomes, support knowledge acquisition and, integration of the DNP role into the complex circumstances of contemporary nursing practice.
+Leadership, consultation, advocacy, fiscal accountability, and interdisciplinary collaboration serve as core competencies to effect organizational change.
+Requires 120 Clinical hours with a minimum of 60 hours of direct care.
+A minimum grade of B or better is necessary to successfully complete this course.

 Quarter Credits : 6

-This course allows students the opportunity to complete 180 practice hours of the required 1000 post-baccalaureate hours for completion of a Doctoral Nursing Program.
+This course is for students who need 180 additional practice hours toward the required 1000 post-baccalaureate hours for completion of a Doctoral Nursing Program.
 Students complete post-baccalaureate practice experiences to enhance their skills as practitioners of nursing.
 Students work with an approved mentor to gather the experience required for a terminal degree in nursing.
-The course provides opportunities to help students assimilate knowledge for advanced specialty practice.
+The course provides opportunities to help students assimilate knowledge for advanced specialty practice in 180 direct care clinical hours.
+A minimum grade of B is required to successfully pass this course.

 Quarter Credits : 6

-This course allows students the opportunity to complete 120 practice hours of the required 1000 post-baccalaureate hours for completion of a Doctoral Nursing Program.
+In this course students have the opportunity to complete 120 practice hours of the required 1000 post-baccalaureate hours toward completion of a Doctoral Nursing Program.
 Students complete practice post-baccalaureate experiences to enhance their skills as practitioners of nursing.
 Students work with an approved mentor to gather the experience required for a terminal degree in nursing.
-The course provides opportunities to help students assimilate knowledge for advanced specialty practice.
+The course provides opportunities to help students assimilate knowledge for advanced specialty practice in 120 direct care clinical hours.
+A minimum grade of B is required to successfully complete this course.

 Quarter Credits : 4